 These aren’t the only types of patient communications that fall within the scope of HIPAA; patient surveys need to be HIPAA-compliant as well.
 Achieving HIPAA compliance for a patient survey will depend on the nature of the survey.
 First, it is worth noting that healthcare practices often are most concerned about the issue of whether they can use email to send out these surveys.
-There is no issue with emailing if you use HIPAA-compliant infrastructure and have a signed authorization from the patient stating that you can email them.
+There is no issue with emailing if you use HIPAA compliant server hosting and have a signed authorization from the patient stating that you can email them.

 No matter what type of tool you use, you want to make sure that the firm will go beyond the BAA (Business Associate Agreement, a contract between a HIPAA-covered entity and a business associate that defines the scope of activities covered by HIPAA and how PHI will be protected) to be able to actual maintain compliance in the manner described within the law.